icopy-site/awesome/docs/awesome/awesome-ipfs.md

 Readme and the website are automatically generated.
 In order to add an element to this list, you need to modify the files in `/data` and then run  `make build` before publishing your pull request.
 Read [contributing guidelines](https://github.com/ipfs/awesome-ipfs/blob/master/CONTRIBUTING.md) to learn how to do so.

+## Collab-Cluster

+[Collaborative clusters](https://collab.ipfscluster.io/) are public IPFS Clusters that anyone can join to help replicating and re-distributing content on the IPFS network.
+Instead of datasets cluster content is usually updated.

 ## Apps